nerovkha/github.io-webpro-team2/README.md

 ### Feature 2

-Allow users to add products to a shopping cart
-Allow update or remove items from the shopping cart Add/Remove quantity of the products.
+Allow update or remove items from the shopping cart.
+Add/Remove quantity of the products.
+The prices of the products changes automatically based on the quantity of the products.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

 ### Feature 3